 Two solutions containing hydrofluoric acid in deionized water were used to evaluate fluoride removal at lower pH.
 One contained 9 ppm fluoride (pH 3.63) and the other 25 ppm fluoride (pH 3.35).
 The fluoride removal curves are shown in Figure 3.
 The fluoride in the effluent was less than 0.2 ppm, and the capacity of the alumina at 2.0% was higher than for the neutral solutions.
 For these tests, the alumina was not pretreated, hence, the higher fluoride in the effluent (up to 1.8 ppm) during the initial period of adsorption, Figure 3.
 However, this rapidly changed and the fluoride level dropped.
 If this initial small amount of fluoride passing through cannot be tolerated, then the alumina should be pretreated even for acidic systems

 For bed design purposes, the most important relationship is that between the efficiency and the flow rate.
-The data presented so far were measured at a flow rate of 6 bed volumes per hour, which is slow enough to enable the full bed capacity to be utilized.
+The data presented so far were measured at a flow rate of 6-bed volumes per hour, which is slow enough to enable the full bed capacity to be utilized.
 The efficiency of fluoride removal from a 20 ppm neutral solution at several higher flow rates is shown in Figure 4.
-At 12 bed volumes per hour, fluoride removal to ~0.2 ppm is still achieved and the capacity is similar to that at 6 bed volumes per hour.
+At 12 bed volumes per hour, fluoride removal to ~0.2 ppm is still achieved and the capacity is similar to that at 6-bed volumes per hour.
 At 16.4 bed volumes per hour, some efficiency is lost; the fluoride in the effluent ranges from 0.5 to 0.8 ppm and the alumina capacity at 1.0 ppm fluoride breakthrough is 1.3%.
-At 24 bed volumes per hour the fluoride level falls in the range 1.0 to 1.5 ppm, and the alumina capacity is about 1.0% at the 1.5 ppm fluoride level.
+At 24 bed volumes per hour, the fluoride level falls in the range of 1.0 to 1.5 ppm, and the alumina capacity is about 1.0% at the 1.5 ppm fluoride level.

 These flow rate data are for 14 x 28 mesh alumina.
 It was noted that if the flow was stopped for several hours, subsequent to breakthrough, then restarted again, an improvement in fluoride removal occurred.
 This phenomenon has also been reported in the literature and suggests diffusion rate limitations.